 Operational debt means a claim in relation to provision or supply of goods or services thereby covering within its scope employment dues and statutory dues that are payable to the Central or State Government or any local authority under any law for the time being in force.
 Thereafter keeping the definition of operational debt into purview the operation creditors were defined to be persons to whom financial debt was owed and also included within its ambit persons to whom such debt had been legally assigned or transferred.

-In this article we will mainly direct our focus towards recovery of debts by operational creditors.
+In this article, we will mainly direct our focus towards the recovery of debts by operational creditors.

-After having discussed and interpreted as to who operational creditors are, we will now head toward discussing the recovery modes and mechanism available with these operational creditors.
+After having discussed and interpreted who operational creditors are, we will now head toward discussing the recovery modes and mechanism available with these operational creditors.

 The operational creditors occupy a significant position and ranking under the code.
-They have say on major matters that are covered and elaborated under the code.
-They have been bestowed with voting rights and equivalent stake during the course of constitution of the committee of creditors.
-Also the operational creditors enjoy privilege of being repaid on priority basis once the proceeds are realized after the insolvency order is passed by NCLT.
+They have a say on major matters that are covered and elaborated under the code.
+They have been bestowed with voting rights and equivalent stakes during the course of the constitution of the committee of creditors.
+Also, the operational creditors enjoy the privilege of being repaid on a priority basis once the proceeds are realized after the insolvency order is passed by NCLT.

 - Merchem Ltd.,

 - Bafna Pharmaceuticals Pvt.
 Ltd.